18F/handbook/docs/03-policies/prodev.md

 * How do we measure prodev progress?
 What would be some prodev KPI’s?
     * Graph: hours spent for prodev, per person
     * Money invested in prodev, maybe per person?
 Monthly?
     * Participation numbers: what percentage of the company used at least 1 hour of prodev time?
-This could be tracked and reported on each quarter, with a goal of 100% participation.
+This could be tracked and reported on regularly, with a goal of 100% participation annually.
+Number of hours annual usage target TBD.
     * Would also be helpful to find historical participation percentage if the data exists to calculate it
     * Monthly "state of prodev" report
 * How do we set prodev goals on both an individual and company-wide level?